justb4/justobjects.nl/content/drafts/index.md

 One of the key GitOps phrases I often quote is: **"The Truth is in Git"**.
 Especially now in times of fake-news, I love speaking those words in presentations.
 Pun-aside, it takes effort to have 100% of your deployment sources in Git.
 In particular all required credentials (passwords, keys etc) Think of storing credentials in a public GitHub repo, how?
-Did some amazing discoveries in that arena.
+Did some amazing discoveries in that area like
+(combining) GitHub Secrets and [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).

-I was very lucky that my main three contracts in 2021 involved implementing GitOps.
-One sort of followed the other.
+I was very lucky that my main three contracts in 2021 involved GitOps.
+One project sort of followed the other.

-#### Geonovum
+### Geonovum

 It all begin in June at [Geonovum](https://www.geonovum.nl/themas/testbed-ogc-apis) who started an OGC API Testbed as part of the ongoing [Dutch API Strategy](https://www.geonovum.nl/themas/kennisplatform-apis) theme.